 Unexpectedly, the pilot has one.
-Graham finds a lost dog wandering on the side of the road, then stops his car, turns the lights on, and opens the back hatch to let the dog in.
+Will finds a lost dog wandering on the side of the road, then stops his car, turns the lights on, and opens the back hatch to let the dog in.
 When he takes the dog home, it's revealed that this is apparently a habit of his, and he cares for all his canine companions very well.
-Bonus points for showing a different side of Graham than his usual Good Is Not Nice.
+Bonus points for showing a different side of Will than his usual Good is Not Nice.

 Will Graham's relationship with Dr. Alana Bloom.
 She's genuinely concerned about him, and wants to protect him.

 For that matter, his interactions with Beverly Katz.
 After a bit of a rocky start, she's clearly friendly and supportive of him.

 Another moment with Alana — "I kissed Alana Bloom!"/"she's very kissable".
 Will's his usual brusque self and clearly kind of flustered after he blurts it out, but it's endearing.

 After a rocky introduction to the Crawfords' marriage and the revelation that Bella has cancer and has not told Jack, the final scene of them coming clean to each other in Hannibal's office is sweet.
 Jack's promise to be in her corner and be anything she needs is heartwarming, but what really seals it is when Bella finally takes his hand.

 During the same episode, Jack and Will have been at odds for the entire episode, but when Will comes across Jack numbly sitting alone, he sits down and answers Jack weary question of what he wants with, "Iím— gonna sit here until youíre ready to talk.
 You donít have to say a word until youíre ready, but— Iím not going anywhere until you do.Ē